-i don't get massages for myself. why should i get one for my dog?
+i don't get massages for myself. why should i get one for my pet?

-Dogs can reap the same physical and emotional benefits from massage that humans can, and it can play an important role in maintaining your dog's health and quality of life.
-Many dogs are not as good as humans at limiting their activity and resting their body when they are sore or injured.
+Pets can reap the same physical and emotional benefits from massage that humans can, and it can play an important role in maintaining their health and quality of life.
+With dogs, they are often not as good as humans at limiting their activity and resting their body when they are sore or injured.
 My own dog would probably chase a rabbit even with a broken leg!
-Massage is a great way to facilitate the healing process in dogs, whether it be just muscle soreness or recovery after an injury or surgery.
+Massage is a great way to facilitate the healing process in pets, whether it be just muscle soreness or recovery after an injury or surgery.

 The body of a dog is also built differently than the human body.
 Did you know that their front limbs are not connected to the torso skeletally?
 Those limbs are only attached via muscle and connective tissue.
 And since dogs bear more of their weight in the front of the bodies than in the rear, those muscles and tissues can easily get overworked.

 Massage is not just glorified petting.
 During a session, specific techniques are performed to reduce tension in muscles and connective tissues, boost circulation, flush toxins, and promote healing.
 Every session is different and every session is tailored to the specific needs of your pets, whether they be young or old, athletic or out-of-shape, healthy or dealing with chronic illness.